rossgalloway/YAM-documentation/new-docs/governance_new.md

 Grant Administration is the process by which the DAO determines what it is going to fund.
 Grants are the vehicles the DAO uses to pay for work done on its behalf.
 This process includes the initial application grant, the vetting of the proposed work to be done, and the review of deliverables once completed.

 1. Grant applicants start by submitting a new Silo Creation Application (if an applicable silo doesn't exist) or a Silo Extension Application (if one does).
 Token holders can then give feedback on the idea included in the application, allowing the applicant to cater their proposal to the DAO's needs and preferences.
-2. The next step is the creation of a specifications document for the project, which defines the scope, deliverables, requirements, and specifications for the project that will be funded by the grant.
+2. The next step is the creation of a specifications document, which defines the scope, deliverables, requirements, and specifications for the project that will be funded by the grant.
 The specification document is submitted both on the YAM Governance Forum and on Github so it can be added to the YAM Governance Repository.
 It will be reviewed by the Gov-Ops council for completeness and by token holders for quality.
 3. Once the specifications document is complete, the applicant then submits a grant proposal, also on the forum and Github.
 This document should reference the specification document and propose a request for funds to do the work, as well as a timeline to do so.
 4. After posting the grant application, the applicant should create a snapshot vote for token holders to determine whether they want to fund the grant or not.